Updated: April 15, 2026

 Key Aspects about the Cost of Living in Madeira, Portugal

-• Madeira is highly Affordable compared to Western Europe and the USA, with Funchal, the capital, being around 47 percent cheaper than London, UK and around 50 percent cheaper than Washington, D.C., USA.
+• Living costs in Madeira are more affordable than much of Western Europe and the USA, with Funchal, the capital, being around 45.4 percent cheaper than London, UK, and around 45.3 percent cheaper than Washington, D.C., USA.

-• Healthcare, education costs, transportation, and leisure activities, are all well priced compared with the USA and other Western European cities.
+• Healthcare, education, transportation, and leisure activities are all well priced compared with the USA and other Western European cities.

 Is Madeira expensive?